 We employ a diversity of advanced techniques in our studies, and have a strong track record of using them in innovative new ways as well as in developing and applying new experimental approaches, often in collaboration with other scientists.
 By providing an interactive, cooperative and stimulating research environment that nurtures independent thinking, our group serves as an excellent platform for personal and professional development, with many of our past trainees having already gone on to have successful careers in academia, industry and other vocations.

-STEVE JACKSON'S GROUP CURRENTLY COMPRISES NINE POST-DOCS, five PHD STUDENTS, A LAB MANAGER, three RESEARCH ASSISTANTs, Four TECHNICIANS, AN INFORMATION SPECIALIST, AND A SECRETARY.
+STEVE JACKSON'S GROUP CURRENTLY COMPRISES ten POST-DOCS including a bioinformatician, five PHD STUDENTS, A LAB MANAGER, four RESEARCH ASSISTANTs, three TECHNICIANS, AN INFORMATION SPECIALIST, AND A SECRETARY.

 Research in the lab is funded primarily by Cancer Research UK, but we also have grants from the Wellcome Trust, the BBSRC, Action for A-T, A-T Children's Project, AstraZeneca and Mission Therapeutics.